koii-network/koi-task-standard/README.md

 ##### **_KOII-SDK_**

-KOII-SDK is accessible via `tools` object, Please refer to [KOII_SDK](https://github.com/koii-network/tools) for documentation and usage details.
+The [Koii SDK](https://github.com/koii-network/tools) is accessible via `tools` object, Please refer to [the official docs here for supported interactions and key pair management tips](https://github.com/koii-network/tools).

 ##### **_Smart Weave_**

-SmartWeave is used to interact with smart contract on arweave and is accessible via `smartWeave` object .
+SmartWeave is used to interact with other smart contracts and Koii Tasks stored on Arweave and is accessible via `smartWeave` object.

 **_For more information on Arweave Smart contract visit [SmartWeave](https://github.com/ArweaveTeam/SmartWeave)_**

 #### redis

-KOII task namespace also has a redis wrapper to interact with redis.
+Each Koii task namespace also has a redis wrapper for high-speed term key:value storage.
 Redis must be installed in order to use this wrapper.
 Each Task has its own `namespaceId` prepended to all the keys in redis.

 This API exposes two methods in order to communicate with Redis.